The Caves of Androzani: Recording

 While he is in his office, the character of Morgus frequently breaks the fourth wall by talking directly to camera.
 This arose through actor John Normington misunderstanding a stage direction.
 Harper felt the asides effectively ramped up the dramatic tension, and decided to keep them.
 The Fifth Doctor's regeneration, like the Fourth Doctor's, features a flashback of that incarnation's companions.
 However, for this regeneration, it was decided that special recordings of the Davison-era companions would be used instead of stock footage.
 This required Matthew Waterhouse, Sarah Sutton, Janet Fielding, Mark Strickson, Gerald Flood and Anthony Ainley to return in cameos for the regeneration sequence.
 Fielding, Strickson, Flood and Ainley were already under contract to appear in the stories of Season 21.
 However, special contracts had to be made for Waterhouse, who left the series in Season 19, and Sutton, who left in Season 20.
 Johnny Byrne, who created the character of Nyssa (in his 1981 story The Keeper of Traken) had to be paid royalties for the use of the character in the regeneration scene.

 Davison has joked on several occasions of how he was "upstaged" by Nicola Bryant (Peri) in his last major scene as the Doctor.
 Before the regeneration hallucination occurs, Davison is lying on the floor and his head is resting by Bryant, who is kneeling beside him.
 As he is delivering his last few lines, Bryant's loose fitting outfit prominently displays her cleavage.
 The closing title sequence for episode four featured the face of Sixth Doctor Colin Baker instead of Peter Davison, and credits Baker as the Doctor before Davison's own credit.
 This was the first and, to date, only time that the new lead received top billing in the final full story of an outgoing Doctor.
 The trousers which Colin Baker wore in the regeneration scene were modified to fit his larger frame.
-Davison would later wear the same pair of trousers when he reprised the role of the Fifth Doctor in the mini-episode "Time Crash".
+Davison later wore the same pair of trousers when he reprised the role of the Fifth Doctor in the mini-episode "Time Crash".

-Cast notes

-Peter Davison has stated that this is his favourite serial from his three years on the series.
-He has said that he particularly enjoyed the script by veteran Doctor Who writer Robert Holmes and working with the director Graeme Harper, who he claimed brought "pace" and "energy" to the programme, as well as directing it "far more filmically than it had ever been done before."